Why Peru?

 a water bottle.

-If you prefer to walk load-free, our local guides have a small transport bag (up to 5 kg) where you can leave items.
-They will be carried to the day's destination.
+If you prefer to walk unburdened, our local guides have a small transport backpack (up to 5 kg) where you can leave items.
+They will be carried to the day's final destination.

 Can I take my drone?

-Yes, but with conditions.
-Hobby drones under 2 kg don't require a license, but local rules must be strictly followed – flying over archaeological sites (like Machu Picchu) is forbidden, as is flying in nature reserves without permission, and in populated SPOTS.
-If you're looking to capture stunning shots with your drone, we'll guide you on when and where it's safe and permitted.
+Yes, but with caveats.
+For hobby drones under 2 kg, a license is not required, but local rules must be strictly followed – flying over archaeological sites (such as Machu Picchu), in nature reserves without permission, and in populated areas is forbidden.
+If you want to film with a drone, we'll give you guidance on when and where it is safe and allowed.